Koboldsoft/kvoucher_envato/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-KVoucherPro is a stand alone Voucher System WordPress plugin
+Flexible PDF Vouchers - Gift Cards and Coupons Plugin for designing and selling PDF gift cards, vouchers or coupons online

 == Description ==
-KVoucherLite is a WordPress plug-in for small or medium-sized companies such as restaurants or other retail companies that operate a WordPress website and want to give customers the opportunity to buy digital vouchers online via the website.
+KVoucher is a WordPress plug-in for small or medium-sized companies such as restaurants or other retail companies that operate a WordPress website and want to give customers the opportunity to buy digital vouchers online via the website.
 The voucher and the invoice will then be sent directly by e-mail.
 The voucher is paid for via PayPal Plus.
 A PayPal account and a PayPal client ID are required.

 Furthermore, the owner of the plugin has the option in the backend of the WordPress page to determine whether the voucher should be sent by PDF or by post or whether the customer should choose whether to send it.